unosquare/sshdeploy/README.md

 *:star:Please star this project if you find it useful!*

 ## Install
- As for now  CLI does not currently allow command line installation so you'll need to modify your csproj manually.
+ As of now  CLI does not currently allow command line installation so you'll need to modify your csproj manually.
  ```xml
     <ItemGroup>
      <DotNetCliToolReference Include="dotnet-sshdeploy" Version="*" />